DES Y1 results: Splitting growth and geometry to test $\Lambda$CDM: Modeling growth and geometry

 The CMB is sensitive to late-time structure growth in a few different ways.
 The ISW effect adds TT power at low-$\ell$ in a way that depends on the linear growth rate, and weak lensing from low-$z$ structure smooths the peaks of the CMB power spectra at high-$\ell$.
 To be self-consistent, the calculation of these effects should use the split power spectrum described in \sect{sec:powerspec}.
 Adapting the ISW and CMB lensing predictions to our split parameterization would therefore require a modification of the {\sc CAMB} software\footnote{\url{http://camb.info}}~\cite{Lewis:1999bs,Howlett:2012mh} we use to compute power spectra.
 In order to simplify our analysis, we focus on a subset of measurements from the CMB that are closely tied to geometric observables, independent of late-time growth.

 We do this via a compressed likelihood which describes CMB constraints on $R_{\rm shift}$, $\ell_A$, $\Omega_bh^2$, $n_s$, and \as after marginalizing over all other parameters, including \mnu and $A_{\rm Lens}$.
 This approach is inspired by the fact that the CMB mainly probes expansion history, and thus dark energy, via the geometric information provided by the locations of its acoustic peaks \cite{Frieman:2002wi}, and by the compressed Planck likelihood provided in Ref.~\cite{Ade:2015rim}; see \sect{sec:cplanck} below for details.
-In this formulation, we have constructed our CMB observables to be independent of late-time growth, so we compute the model predictions for them with geometric parameters.\footnote{Different growth-geometry studies have approached using CMB information in different ways.
-Our approach roughly follows that in Ref.~\cite{Ruiz:2014hma}.
-In contrast, Ref.~\cite{Wang:2007fsa} describes CMB fluctuations (so the sound horizon) using growth parameters, then uses geometry parameters in converting physical to angular scales.
-Ref.~\cite{Bernal:2015zom} splits the growth and geometric information in the CMB by multipole, using the TE, TE, and EE power spectra at $\ell>30$ to constrain geometric parameters, and low $\ell$ (<30) as well as the lensing power spectrum in the range $40\leq\ell\leq 400$ to constrain growth.
-Our choice is motivated by its simple implementation and (since our focus is on DES data) the ease of interpreting what information is being extracted from the CMB.}
+In this formulation, we have constructed our CMB observables to be independent of late-time growth, so we compute the model predictions for them with geometric parameters.